 - Wholesome Wave fostering linkages between local agriculture and under-served communities, imagining a more vibrant and equitable food system for all people

 Food.Stories.Travel. became a Certified B Corporation in 2014.
 B Corps are a new type of company that uses the power of business to solve social and environmental problems.
 B Corp certification is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.

 Food.Stories.Travel. was certified by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
 Unlike traditional corporations, Certified B Corporations are legally required to consider the impact of their decisions not only on their shareholders, but also on their stakeholders (e.g., workers, suppliers, community, consumers, and the environment).

-Today, there are over 1,950 Certified B Corporations around the globe from 50 countries, over 130 industries with 1 unifying goal.
+As of the end of 2019, there are over 3,000 Certified B Corporations around the globe from 70 countries, over 150 industries with 1 unifying goal.
 We are proud to join them in redefining success in business, so that one day everyone uses business as a force for good.